Science, Agriculture - Food

 • knowledge of microbial diversity and techniques for studying this diversity.

-• the understanding of the functioning of microorganisms and their implication in the evolutionary history of life.
+• understanding how microorganisms function and their role in the evolutionary history of life.

 • understanding the role of microorganisms in the functioning of ecosystems (natural and anthropized), particularly in the context of the integrated "One Health" approach.

-• understanding the environmental actors that explain the dynamics and emergence of microorganisms as human, animal and plant pathogens.
+• understanding of environmental factors that explain the dynamics and emergence of microorganisms as pathogens in humans, animals, and plants.

-• knowledge of the possible applications of microbial biomass, including non-cultivable ones, including new approaches to bioenergy, bioremediation and biological control.
+• knowledge of the possible applications of microbial biomass, including non-cultivable biomass, including new approaches in bioenergy, bioremediation, and biological control.

-The transversal objectives of the Biology-Agrosciences mention are:
+The cross-disciplinary objectives of the Biology-Agricultural Sciences major are:

-• mastery of bibliographic research and analysis with a critical scientific mind, writing reports and syntheses, written and oral communication.
+• mastery of bibliographic research and analysis with a critical scientific mindset, report and summary writing, written and oral communication.

-• respect for legal, ethical and scientific rules related to experimentation, publication and use of documents, sharing of biological resources and partnerships.
+• compliance with legal, ethical, and scientific rules and standards related to experimentation, publication, and use of documents, sharing of biological resources, and partnerships.

-• proficiency in written and spoken scientific English.
+• proficiency in scientific English, both written and spoken.

-• the acquisition of professional experience through two long internships (4 months in M1 and 6 months in M2).
+• the acquisition of professional experience through two long internships (a four-month internship in M1 and a six-month internship in M2).

 Read more